nimaster/ACL-TCAM-Analyser/README.md

 # ACL-TCAM-Analyser

-Script to determin the TCAM resources required for a given access-list on the Cisco 8000 series platforms.
+Scripts to determine the TCAM resources required for a given access-list on the Cisco 8000 series platforms. /n For IPv4 access-lists use the acltcamcheck.py script. /n For IPv6 access-lists use the v6acltcamcheck.py script /n

-Script currently only supports IPv4 ACLs
-No support for hybrid ACLs with object groups.
+These scripts do not support for hybrid ACLs with object groups. /n

-To use the script create a file in the same folder as the script called "sample-acl" and copy your ACL into that file.
+To use one of the scripts create a file in the same folder as the script called "sample-acl" and copy your ACL into that file.
 Then run the script.

+Note to get the actual TCAM resource usage for ingress ACLs on the router itself, the command "show controllers npu resources ingressacltcam location <X/X>" can be used.